What is the Loo Wind?

 The Loo is a strong, dusty, gusty, hot, and dry summer wind from the west that blows over North India and Pakistan's western Indo-Gangetic Plain.
 It is especially strong in May and June.
-Exposure to it often results in fatal heat strokes due to its extremely high temperatures (45 °C–50 °C or 115 °F–120 °F).
+Exposure to it often results in fatal heat strokes due to its extremely high temperatures which are usually around 45 °C–50 °C (115 °F–120 °F).

 Because of the extremely low humidity and high temperatures, the Loo has a severe drying effect on vegetation, causing widespread browning in the areas affected during the months of May and June.